 My interest has been, however, different from that.
 I believe that if you can prove some biological mechanism to be beneficial under certain circumstances, there’s the possibility that nature has already “found it” somewhere, in some real organisms.
 Even if you haven’t found anything like it before, as of yet.

 Therefore, an Artificial Life simulation is essential to first setup an experiment with specific conditions, and then test your hypothesis as you would in a “real” bioscience setting.

 My master thesis was my way of “maturing” this view.
 I explored the issues of epigenetic inheritance and environment-induced DNA adaptivity within an Artificial Life framework, while citing “real-world” biology studies where evidence was present.

 I’m also quite interested in the auto-cathalitic systems that help us understand how life could have arisen on Earth, before the first proper “cell”, eg Abiogenesis.
 I’ve never had a chance to work in the field though.

 “New love” as of 2015.
 I’m currently in an exploratory phase, learning as much as I can about Molecular Biology and the challenges and techniques specific to a bioinformatician work.

 You can see some of my code on Github.
-Some good chunks of my work is private though, hosted on Bitbucket.
+A good chunk of my work is private though, hosted on Bitbucket and GitLab.

 By formation and inclination, I spend a fair amount of time keeping up to date with technology.
 I am an “agnostic” software developer, and have worked with a variety of languages, frameworks and paradigms.